There is an option now on your profile page

 - In Deathly Hallows, the methods for invisibility are listed (mental aversion, perfect camouflage, and a special cloth that quickly loses its potency.)
 This is important because Harry's cloak uses none of these methods.
 The cloak is one of the Deathly Hallows, either made by Death himself or by a legendary wizard.
-Nobody noticed it until the seventh book, but that's probably an intentional side-effect of its powers.
+Nobody noticed it until the seventh book, probably mistaking it for one of the everyday kind that wears out quickly.

 - Multiple methods of achieving invisibility were first alluded to in Prisoner of Azkaban, which mentions The Invisible Book of Invisibility — the bookstore owner is not a fan ("Cost a fortune, and we never found 'em!").

 - The Weasley family car also has an "Invisibility Booster" to keep Muggles from noticing it flying.
 We have yet to get an explanation as to where it came from.

 - In The Lord of the Rings the One Ring turns whoever wears it invisible.
 Prelude book The Hobbit introduces the Ring as nothing more than a ring of invisibility, and an imperfect one at that — shadows are barely visible in strong sunlight.
 Its full history was invented for the sequel.